waitinfuture/emapreduce/intl.en-US/User Guide/Kerberos authentication/Ram Certification.md

 ## RAM ID authentication {#section_hrr_mc5_1fb .section}

-[RAM](https://www.aliyun.com/product/ram) product supports creating/managing subaccounts and using subaccounts to implement access control for various resources on the cloud.
+[RAM](https://www.alibabacloud.com/product/ram) product supports creating/managing subaccounts and using subaccounts to implement access control for various resources on the cloud.

-Administrator of the master account may create a subaccount on the RAM user management page \(subaccount name must comply with Linux username specifications\) and download the subaccount AccessKey for the corresponding developer.
+Administrator of the master account can create a subaccount on the RAM user management page \(subaccount name must comply with Linux username specifications\) and download the subaccount AccessKey for the corresponding developer.
 The developer can then configure the AccessKey to pass Kerberos authentication and access the cluster service.

 Unlike using the first type MIT Kerberos authentication, RAM identity authentication does not require adding principle to the Kerberos server in advance.